 This Lemon Chicken Piccata Recipe pairs a sensationally thin bread crumb crusted chicken with classic lemon wine sauce that is highly addictive!
-If you love delicious dinners filled with fabulous citrus flavor, check out my Lemon Pepper Wings, Lemon Roast Chicken, Lemon Panko Crusted Fish and Orange Honey Roast Chicken!

 My love of chicken and citrus runs deep.
 I first introduced you to this amazing savory combo with my lemon roast chicken and potatoes recipe, and now I am back at it again with this breaded chicken piccata recipe.

 Traditional Chicken Piccata is a very simple dish.
 It begins with chicken that is pounded thin that is dredged in flour and lightly fried then topped with a deliciously easy to make lemon wine sauce.
 It can be served over pasta, rice, mashed potatoes or anything you can think of.